 Obtaining signatures on legal documents may present logistical problems when people are away from business offices or in places where electronic communication is not available or reliable.

-With the temporary closure of certain governmental offices and private businesses, the obtaining of official certifications or other third-party confirmations might not be practical.
+If and to the extent that certain governmental offices and private businesses might be closed from time to time, the obtaining of official certifications or other third-party confirmations might not be practical.

 Terry Thompson is available to answer questions about Considerations for Board and Shareholder Meetings.

 Due to the Coronavirus (COVID-19) pandemic, many businesses are confronting unique and unforeseen circumstances that could either excuse or delay the obligation to perform under existing contracts as a result of the occurrence of a force majeure event.
 Force majeure is a contractual defense generally allowing a party to postpone, defer, or discontinue performance of its contractual obligations in certain specified circumstances.
 What constitutes a force majeure event is determined on a case-by-case basis and depends upon the terms of the relevant contract, applicable law, and the relevant facts and circumstances.
 Concerned business should be analyzing the following: